This is the 5th batch of warm fluffy cookies fresh out of my oven and it is only 4 AM.

 Does this sound familiar to you?
-Do you know someone (or are someone) for whom the pandemic has brought upon, not just a flurry of face mask designs and social distancing rules, but also, an added obstacle of being stuck with someone who abuses you or has made emotionally abusing you as their quarantine ritual?
+Do you know someone (or are someone) for whom the pandemic has brought, not just a flurry of face mask designs and social distancing rules, but also, the added obstacle of being stuck with someone who abuses you or has made emotionally abused you as their quarantine ritual?

 If yes, you have just entered your safe space!
 You are not alone.
 You are heard, you are supported, and you can probably test the three ideas given below to give happy quarantining a shot!

 3 TIPS TO SURVIVE QUARANTINE IN A TOXIC HOUSEHOLD